-Outreach and Community Planning - In addition to extensive outreach efforts including campus/community presentations and open houses, discussions with agencies (local, State and federal), local elected officials, and maintaining an LRDP project web site, the 2018 LRDP includes a section on community planning principles.
+In addition to extensive outreach efforts including campus/community presentations and open houses, discussions with agencies (local, State and federal), local elected officials, and maintaining an LRDP project web site, the proposed 2018 LRDP includes a section on community planning principles.
 These were produced in collaboration with UC San Diego's Community Advisory Group (CAG) to reinforce the campus's commitment to work and communicate with local communities regarding its future development.
 The CAG was formed in 2015 to provide a focus on potential community concerns that may arise from implementation of the 2018 LRDP.
-The 2018 LRDP proposes that CAG meetings would occur on a regular basis to facilitate effective campus-community communications.
+The 2018 LRDP proposes that ongoing CAG meetings would occur on a regular basis to facilitate effective campus-community communications, which was well-received by the CAG members.
+Much of the input received during public outreach focused on community character and the campus-community interface, student housing, open space, and traffic/transportation.
+This input was incorporated into the LRDP and addressed through the new Perimeter Development Zone, where specific project design considerations are required; the 2018 LRDP's student housing goal; the Open Space Management Program; and integration of the future light rail service and other Transportation Demand Management programs that are articulated in the 2018 LRDP objectives.